MaskSDM with Shapley values to improve flexibility, robustness, and explainability in species distribution modeling: Additional results

 \subsection{Performance by number of species}

 Table \ref{tab:num_occ} presents the mean test AUC achieved by MaskSDM for groups of species categorized by their number of presence records (occurrences).
-We observe that the number of occurrences has a strong impact on performance.
-Additionally, the inclusion of more predictors tends to be more beneficial when a species has a greater number of presence records.
+We observe that the number of occurrences has a strong influence on performance.
+Moreover, the inclusion of additional predictors tends to provide greater benefits for species with more presence records.